RasmussenLab/vamb/wishlist.md

 When experimenting with Vamb, we checked if we could, when presented with random pairs of contigs, heuristically estimate the parameters of the estimated chi square distribution of TNF distances between contigs of those lengths and based on that distribution predict whether or not the two contigs belonged in the same bin.
 It was quite accurate, but instantiating a `scipy.stats.chi2` object with the right parameters for each contig pair would make our clustering algorithm take weeks or months to run for a one-million-contig dataset.

 A possible future approach could be to encode the depths and TNF independently with the VAE (although it could still train using both depths and TNF at the same time), and, when calculating the contig-contig distances during clustering, using a heuristic approximation of the chi distribution which can be computed quickly.
 Alternatively, one could cluster exclusively on depths, then afterwards identify contigs in bins with divergent TNF and/or recruit unbinned contigs to bins with similar TNF.

+__Use Markov-normalized kmer frequencies instead of TNF__

+A large part of the signal in TNF actually comes from the implicit kmer distribution of k = {1, 2, 3}.
+By normalizing 3-mer frequency by the expected values based on 2-mer frequencies, a purer form om 3-mer frequencies can be obtained.
+For example, the expected frequency f(ATG) can be estimated as f(AT)\*f(TG)/f(T).

+We can then replace TNF with the concatenation of one neuron for GC content, 10 for Markov normalized 2-mer frequencies and 32 for Markov normalized 3-mer frequencies.
+We probably shouldn't do 4-mer frequencies, since that would create too many features - when Markov normalizing, the values become even more sensitive to short contig lengths.
+We can call this Markov Normalized Kmers (MNK)

+In simple experiments, MNK separares strains and species better than TNF using cosine or euclidian distances, despite being less than 1/3 as many features.
+However, perhaps the VAE's encoder implicitly learns the interactions between the TNFs in a way that mimics the Markov normalization, which would actually make MNK less effective than TNF.
+It will have to be tested.

 __Implement an optional two-step clustering method for large datasets, if possible__